idemdev/Azure-Boot-Camp/ITProSession2-Monitoring/Readme.md

 _New alert added_

-> So that was adding an alert to fire based on some metric performance data reaching a threshold? you could add other metric alerts such as free disk space approaching zero to prevent against your VM crashing
+> So that was adding an alert to fire based on some metric performance data reaching a threshold... you could add other metric alerts such as free disk space approaching zero to prevent against your VM crashing
->There is another type of alert too, called an **Activity Log Alert**? this type of alert triggers when some sort of action happens to a resource you have in Azure.
+>There is another type of alert too, called an **Activity Log Alert**... this type of alert triggers when some sort of action happens to a resource you have in Azure.

 Let's set up an Activity Log Alert to email us whenever our VM is restarted